5 Factors Driving Digital Transformation Today

 Which, of course, is a predictable response, given the global trauma brought on by COVID-19.

-Gartner’s Top Strategic Technology Trends for 2022, for example, highlights decision intelligence, composable apps, generative AI, and hyperautomation, all of which help brands drive growth and efficiency.
+Gartner’s Top Strategic Technology Trends for 2024, for example, highlights continuous threat exposure management, sustainable technology, generative AI, and platform engineering, all of which help brands drive growth and efficiency.
 They also enable companies to actively drive change, rather than passively reacting to it.

 Agility also demands a new, forward-looking mindset – otherwise, businesses will lose momentum and fall behind.